googleapis/google-cloud-dotnet/apis/README.md

 - `noVersionHistory`: When set to `true`, the update-history release manager command skips the API.
   This is primarily used for libraries which are part of a bigger ecosystem, where another library typically has the version history (e.g. Spanner.Data for all Spanner libraries).
+- `commonResourceConfig`: Path to a file providing additional common resource configuration, augmenting the root `CommonResourcesConfig.json` file.
+Typically multiple APIs (e.g. all of the Spanner APIs) will refer to the same file in a common package, containing the resource names described in the config file.